It’s that time again! The time of year when we gather with our

 fellow witches closest friends around a glowing green bonfire kitchen table to determine which village baby to steal away name-brand snacks are worth it… and witch which are not!

-Last year we settled the ancient blood feud of which cheese cracker is best.
+Last time we settled the ancient blood feud of which cheese cracker is best.
 There were lots of surprises in that test!
 And the results permanently altered the course of our cheese-cracker-buying habits.

 This year we’re talking about chocolate and vanilla sandwich cookies: a thin layer of vanilla cream resting in the loving embrace of two chocolate cookies.